-Over the years I have trained in gestalt practices with a variety of different teachers such as Bill Critchley, Gaie Houston, Simon Cavicchia and The London Gestalt Centre.
-I have also trained in performance improvisation with the likes of Keith Johnstone (Loose Moose, Calgary), Jason Chin (iO, Chicago), Neil Mullarkey (Comedy Store, London), John Cremer (The Maydays, Brighton) and learnt masks with Steve Jarand (Trance masks), Strangeface Theatre and Trestle Theatre.
+Over the years I have trained in gestalt practices with a variety of different teachers such as Bill Critchley, Gaie Houston, Simon Cavicchia, The Metanoia Institute and The London Gestalt Centre.
+I have also trained in performance improvisation with the likes of Keith Johnstone (Loose Moose, Calgary), Jason Chin (iO, Chicago), Neil Mullarkey (Comedy Store, London), John Cremer (The Maydays, Brighton) and learnt masks with Steve Jarand (Trance masks), Russel Dean (Strangeface Theatre) and Trestle Theatre.
 In 2015 I completed an art therapy foundation programme with the British Institute of Art Therapists.
 Despite all of this I am still at my best when I’m on the edge of not quite knowing what I am doing.

 Nice to meet you

 PS: The duck in the logo and the illustrations in my book and in a number of my conference presentations comes from my daughter, Maya, who is Chief of Imagination for CSS and my personal creativity mentor.
 She was 6 when she proudly became a published illustrator via my book.